HenriPett/HenriPett/README.md

 # Welcome to my profile, visitor!
 ## About me:
 ### Hey there!
 I'm Henrique, an enthusiast in the Technology Area.
-I'm currently working as a Full Stack Developer!
+I'm currently working as a Data Scientist!
 In this account, I will push the newest projects that I worked on in my free time, be welcome to see all of them.
 ### From Brazil, Santa Catarina 🇧🇷
 ### My [Portfolio](https://www.henr.dev/)
 ### 💻 E-mail for contact: henriquepett@gmail.com